JFRuel/Getdata/README.md

 Finaly, there are no duplicate columns

-**A detailed description of the transformations made to the data can be found in the CodeBook.md file**
+**A detailed description of the transformations made to the data can be found in the CodeBook.md file** _Note for peer reviewers: There are numerous threads discussing where the details of the data transformation should reside (Readme or CodeBook), with no concensus -- For this project, the details of data transformation are captured in the CodeBook.md file, in the "Study Design" section._

 ## License:
 ============